Many things can cause chest pain or discomfort. Some aren’t life-threatening, including:

 - Upper back pressure

 - Extreme tiredness that may last for days.
 Simple tasks, like making the bed or walking to the bathroom, might wear you out.

 - Fast or irregular heart beats

 - A feeling of fullness, indigestion, or choking that feels like heartburn

 Also keep in mind that heart attack signs are different from person to person.
 Anyone can have chest pain during a heart attack.
 It’s the most common symptom of a heart attack.
-But women, the elderly, and those with diabetes can also have other symptoms.
-Or they might not even have any at all.
+But women, older people, and those with diabetes can have other symptoms.
+Or they might not even have any.